-Longjing, Jilin Travel Guide
+Longjing, Jilin City

-City City in Jilin, China
+City in Jilin, China

-On China’s northeastern borderlands, Longjing blends Korean and Chinese life: markets sell kimchi and ginseng, restaurants serve Korean barbecue, and nearby hills offer cross-border views - appealing to food-minded travelers and border shoppers.
+On China’s northeastern borderlands, Longjing blends Korean and Chinese life: markets sell kimchi and ginseng, restaurants serve Korean barbecue, and nearby hills offer cross-border views-appealing to food-minded travelers and border shoppers.

 Main image